timephy/markdown-it-obsidian-images/README.md

 The original unmodified code came from [NPM](https://www.npmjs.com/package/markdown-it-obsidian-images).

 But the repo behind it seems like it no longer exists.
-This is why I copied the code, made some changes, and publised it here.
+This is why I copied the code, made some changes, and published it here.

 ## Modifications